jungjuseong/RokitEngine/docs/generating_paths.md

 Generating Paths
 ====
 One of the stages of slicing is to fill the areas, that were previously designated to a certain feature type, with lines that build the actual object.
 This stage could be considered the most complex.
-It's where CuraEngine uses most of its tricks.
+It's where OrganRegenEngine uses most of its tricks.
 The devil is in the details.
 This page will highlight some of the major techniques involved.

 Printing Order
 ----